unyt-org/uix/docs/manual/11 Functions and Contexts.md

 `use` declarations are a powerful tool for creating tranferable and restorable JavaScript functions.

 Nevertheless, there are some constraints you should keep in mind:
  1) Variables that are accessed with `use()` are readonly - they cannot be reassigned.
-The values are immutable per default.
+The values are immutable by default.
 This restriction does not apply to pointer values: if you need mutable values, use pointers.
  2) All values accessed with `use()` must be DATEX-compatible
  3) `use()` declarations for a context without a loaded DATEX runtime (this is the case when using `renderBackend`) must be called with the `"standalone"` flag: `use("standalone, ...)`.<br>
   With this flag, additional restrictions apply to `use()` declarations: